What is West Coast Swing?

 - Raw Connection WCS Gold Coast, Australia

-West Coast Swing Dance History
+West Coast Swing Dance Style

 Over time the original dance was referred to as “swing,” and it spread across the country into regional variations and swing dancing continued to evolve from that time forward with contemporary music.
-Each region of the country had its own variation of swing dancing like the St. Louis Shag, Carolina Shag and East Coast Swing.
+Additionally, each region of the country had its own variation of swing dancing like the St. Louis Shag, Carolina Shag and East Coast Swing.

 National WCS Competitions